JUDSYS/judsys.github.com/src/content/open_questions.en.md

 ### Accidental Changes

 Suppose Alice signs a document and sends document file and the signature file to Bob.
 When he receives it, he opens the document and accidentally enters a new line or makes some other tiny change.
-The signature will become invalid.
+The signature then becomes invalid.

 One option for solving this problem is to use error correction mechanisms like [PAR2].
 The idea is to inform the user that the document was later and ask them if they want to fix the file.